-15. Document Revision History for the Intel Stratix 10 SoC Remote System Update User Guide
+15. Document Revision History for the SoC Remote System Update User Guide

-Document Version Changes 2021.09.03 Updated a note in the Component Interfaces section that explains that using a newer firmware is permitted 2021.08.04 Added a note about configuring the QSPI erase granularity in order to successfully update: SPTs in Sub-Partition Table Layout (S10/FM) CPBs in Modifying the List of Application Images and Configuration Pointer Block Layout (S10/FM) Updated the Linux kernel version to 5.4.114-lts.
-Added example maintenance procedures to the Flash Corruption - Detection and Recovery sections: Maintenance Procedure Recover Decision Firmware Procedure Added a note about the limitations of the decision firmware prior to Intel Quartus Prime software version 21.1 in: Application Image Boot Factory Image Boot 2021.03.29 Updated for LIBRSU enhancements Updated with the following new features: DCMF & DCIO Recovery Image: same as factory upgrade image, but does not contain a factory image.
-DCMF reporting issues in RSU_STATUS Both CPBs corrupted DCIO corrupted Programmer adding checksum in SPTs.
-2020.07.10 Added support for Intel Quartus Prime Pro Edition software version 20.1 release: Added for reporting DCMF versions Added support for reporting DCMF index Added flow chart for requesting specific image Moved to new U-Boot and Linux releases 2020.01.09 Updated the git checkout command in section Building U-Boot 2019.12.20 Added support for Intel Quartus Prime software version 19.3 release: Added factory image update procedure, examples and reference information Added new description for error handling related to loading a specific image Full U-Boot support for RSU LIBRSU support for RSU notify Added the max retry option, including examples and reference information Added clearing the error status Updated all examples to latest tools and software 2019.02.27 Initial release
+Document Version Changes 2021.09.03 Updated a note in the Component Interfaces section that explains that using a newer firmware is permitted 2021.08.04 Added a note about configuring the QSPI erase granularity in order to successfully update: - SPTs in Sub-Partition Table Layout (S10/FM) - CPBs in Modifying the List of Application Images and Configuration Pointer Block Layout (S10/FM) Updated the Linux kernel version to 5.4.114-lts.
+Added example maintenance procedures to the Flash Corruption - Detection and Recovery sections: - Maintenance Procedure - Recover Decision Firmware Procedure Added all the new features and scenarios that were introduced in the last year, to match the Intel Stratix 10 version.
+2020.07.10 Initial release